 - Let’s Encrypt asks you to create a TXT record in your domain’s DNS to prove that you own or control the domain.

-- The ACME server (e.g., Let’s Encrypt) will query the DNS system to verify that the record exists and matches the expected value.
+- The ACME server (e.g., Let’s Encrypt) will query the DNS system to verify that the records exist and matches the expected value.

 What to Do